BetterDiscord/BetterDiscord/README.md

 # BandagedBD

-BandagedBD (Bandaged BetterDiscord) is a fork of the original [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) by Jiiks.
+BandagedBD (Bandaged BetterDiscord) is a fork of the original [BetterDiscord](https://github.com/JsSucks/BetterDiscordApp) by JsSucks.
 This has a number of improvements over the original which is currently undergoing a full rewrite.
 In the interim, the current version has been unmaintained hence this fork existing.
 I will continue to maintain this fork until BDv2 comes out.
 I am helping to develop BDv2 as well so as release gets closer this fork will become less and less active.

 # Installation